 Louis’ Lunch fans from around the world took up the cause of saving the national icon.
 They helped ensure that the original building was safely moved to it’s new location on Crown Street, New Haven.

 I first went to Louis’ Lunch back in 2007 when I was in Connecticut for my brother-in-law’s wedding.
-His marriage lasted about as long as it took me to wolf down my burger, potato salad and beer but that’s another story.

 I loved the experience.
 This burger is about as basic as they come.
 It’s just sharp cheese spread, an onion, a tomato and a large steak mince patty between two pieces of toasted white bread.